phone 0800 011 3200

-The care professional carrying out the assessment will arrange to visit you and will ask questions to help them understand:
+The social care professional carrying out the assessment will arrange to visit you.
+The assessment may take more than one visit.

 • what you'd like to be able to do